vladcc/aadt/README.md

 Hi.

 This is the result of my study of algorithms and abstract data types.
 All of them are working, tested, and documented.
-The test for the data types are documented as well.
+The tests for the data types are documented as well.
 For the study I have used "Mastering Algorithms with C" by Kyle Loudon.
 The resulting code here is NOT the same as the code in the book, as I have created some data